iandrosov/iandrosov.github.io/_posts/2017-08-20-Test-LEX-Component.md

 Digging bit deeper is WHY?
 Main reason for this error is `aura.<>` is a JavaScript frontend library, but here we are testing APEX controller back end that has to interface with front end JS library.
 Any such hybridization of programming languages can bring complex problems to light and I personally would avoid such transitions.

-Fpr this example we have a custom Lightning Component that is mostly a copy of example `forgotPassword` found in any developer org.
+For this example we have a custom Lightning Component that is mostly a copy of example `forgotPassword` found in any developer org.
 This component that performs a function to help users reset password.
 It has APEX Controller class like this one

 ```
 global class LightningForgotPasswordController {